In this guide, we list the pros and cons of solar energy.

 – Low power output per unit (low power density) compared to nuclear, oil, gas

-– Price per kilowatt can be expensive in some countries, and a setup of many panels can be expensive
+– Price per kilowatt can be expensive in some countries, and renewables have been linked to higher electricity prices in some countries.

 – Return on investment can take time

 – Needs lots of space/land the more panels you add, unless you are installing them on buildings

 – Solar energy can be variable/intermittent

 – Relies on batteries for energy storage

 – Not suited to places with little sun

 – Solar panels can require scarce materials to make